DaPhilll/DaPhilll/README.md

 ## Objective

-Passionate and detail-oriented Cybersecurity Professional with a Master’s in Cybersecurity & Information Assurance and hands-on IT experience, seeking to transition from Desktop Support into a Cybersecurity Analyst or Security Engineer role.
-Skilled in threat detection, vulnerability management, network security, and incident response, with practical experience deploying SIEMs, IDS solutions, and vulnerability scanners in a homelab environment.
+Actively pursuing a Cybersecurity Analyst or Security Engineer role.
+I bring a Master's in Cybersecurity & Information Assurance and practical IT experience.
+My skillset includes deploying and managing SIEMs, IDS, and vulnerability scanners in a homelab environment.
+I am proficient in threat detection, vulnerability management, and incident response.
+This GitHub repository is a dynamic portfolio and will be continuously updated with projects that demonstrate my ongoing learning and commitment to professional growth.

 ## Skills